Refuse Chute Systems

 CHOOSING THE CORRECT SIZE

-Hardall International Ltd manufacture a comprehensive range of chutes both in size, colour and material choice.
+Hardall International Ltd manufacture a comprehensive range of refuse waste chutes both in size, colour and material choice.

 Historically, the most common size for a refuse chute was either 375mm or 450mm diameter.
 Due to years of research and development, Hardall have found that 600mm diameter chute in practical terms is most beneficial in high rise buildings.